An elegant bracelet (gray silver) with scales as a motif.

 The delicately calculated design enhances the simplicity and elegance of an adult woman.

-Glossy gray and silver accents with overpainting enhance the elegant atmosphere.
+Glossy gray and silver accents with overpainting bring out the charm of adults elegantly.

 |Manufacturer||2016/ Saskia Diez|

 |Electronic Equipment||Microwave oven : X Dishwashing machine : X Direct fire : X IH : X Oven : X,|